lauravoelker/lauravoelker.github.io/index.md

   overlay_image: /assets/images/Header_6.svg
 ---

-**A Guide to Security and AI in Microsoft Azure**<br>
+**A Guide to Security, AI, and Cloud Adoption in Microsoft Azure**<br>
 Hello.
-I’m Laura, a Partner Development Manager for Microsoft Azure, passionate about making cloud secuity and AI accessible for everyone, especially business professionals, consultants, and partners.
+I’m Laura, a Partner Development Manager for Microsoft Azure.
+My mission is to help business leaders, consultants, and partners confidently adopt Azure by combining clear security best practices, AI guidance, and practical tooling.

-On this blog, I share:
+On this blog you’ll find:

 **Practical guides**<br>
 For getting started with security in Azure.